-Information which a worker reasonably believes tends to show one or more of the situations given in Section 4 should promptly be disclosed to their line manager so that any appropriate action can be taken.
+Information which a worker reasonably believes tends to show one or more of the situations above should promptly be disclosed to their line manager so that any appropriate action can be taken.

-If it is inappropriate to make such a disclosure to their line manager, a worker can raise the issue with Senior Manager.
+If it is inappropriate to make such a disclosure to their line manager, a worker can raise the issue with a member of the Senior Leadership Team for their academy.

-If the disclosure relates to the Chief Executive Officer, a worker can raise the issue with the Clerk to the Board of Trustees.
-In the event that the disclosure relates to the Clerk of the Board of Trustees, a worker can raise the issue with the Chair of the Board of Trustees.
+If the disclosure relates to the Chief Executive Officer, a worker can raise the issue with the Clerk to the Trust Board.
+In the event that the disclosure relates to the Clerk of the Trust Board, a worker can raise the issue with the Chair of the Trust Board.